ory/sdk/clients/kratos/dotnet/docs/PublicApi.md

 Initialize Settings Flow for API Clients

 This endpoint initiates a settings flow for API clients such as mobile devices, smart TVs, and so on.
-You must provide a valid ORY Kratos Session Token for this endpoint to respond with HTTP 200 OK.
+You must provide a valid Ory Kratos Session Token for this endpoint to respond with HTTP 200 OK.
 To fetch an existing settings flow call `/self-service/settings/flows?flow=<flow_id>`.  :::warning  You MUST NOT use this endpoint in client-side (Single Page Apps, ReactJS, AngularJS) nor server-side (Java Server Pages, NodeJS, PHP, Golang, ...) browser applications.
 Using this endpoint in these applications will make you vulnerable to a variety of CSRF attacks.
-This endpoint MUST ONLY be used in scenarios such as native mobile apps (React Native, Objective C, Swift, Java, ...).  :::  More information can be found at [ORY Kratos User Settings & Profile Management Documentation](../self-service/flows/user-settings).
+This endpoint MUST ONLY be used in scenarios such as native mobile apps (React Native, Objective C, Swift, Java, ...).  :::  More information can be found at [Ory Kratos User Settings & Profile Management Documentation](../self-service/flows/user-settings).

 ### Example
 ```csharp